xamantra/momentum/docs/momentum-controller.md

 - Return Type: `MomentumModel`
 - Required: `YES`

 Initialize the model of this controller.
 Required to be implemented.
 This method will only be called once.
 Momentum will automatically call this method.
-The initial values provided here are guaranteed to be usable instantly down the code.
+The initial values provided here are guaranteed to be used instantly down the code.
 ```dart
 class ExampleController extends MomentumController<ExampleModel> {